cessda/cessda.guidelines.public/technical-infrastructure/service-configuration/setting-up-oauth2-proxy.md

 Previously we used HAProxy to provide basic authentication, however this encountered issues when used with applications that authenticate themselves (such as CVS2).

-This document details the process of setting up *oauth2-proxy*, a tool that delegates the authentication to an oauth2 server and stores the session in a cookie.
+This document details the process of setting up `oauth2-proxy`, a tool that delegates the authentication to an OAuth 2 server and stores the session in a cookie.

 ## Setup

-Like all other deployed components, oauth2-proxy is deployed using a Helm chart.
+Like all other deployed components, `oauth2-proxy` is deployed using a Helm chart.

 A cookie secret must be generated for each deployment.
 This is done at the chart level using Helm.